Robben: You have to work hard in pre-season

-For most footballers, pre-season is not exactly their favorite time of the year.
+For most footballers, pre-season is not exactly their favourite time of the year.
 Intensive fitness training to improve strength, pace and stamina lays the foundations for the players to go into a long and hopefully successful season.
 It also serves to improve fatigue resistance so that more effective technical and tactical training can then be carried out.

 With Arjen Robben, though, you always get the impression he really enjoys this groundwork following the summer break.
 The Dutchman has been leading the way in every session under the new coaching team of Niko and Robert Kovac.
 "I still feel that I'm really fit, even at 34," explained Robben on Friday after the first of the day's two training sessions.